rajasuman09/ZoomClone/README.md

 # ZoomClone
 Zoom Clone app made using React Native and NodeJS.

-Live Video Streaming is still under work.
+Live Video Streaming of multiple users is still under work.